 After applying this scoring methodology, the percentage of top-level responses was calculated in order to determine the question summary rates and global proportions.
 For each measure, responses were also classified into categories, and the proportion (or percentage) of respondents that fell into each response category was calculated.
-Scores with fewer than 100 respondents are denoted with a cross (+).
-Caution should be exercised when interpreting results for those measures with fewer than 100 respondents.
+Caution should be exercised when interpreting results for those measures with fewer than 30 respondents.
 For additional information, please refer to the Rates and Proportions section in the Reader's Guide starting on page 3-6.